YasinAflatoon/Java/notes/Arrays.md

 String[] friends;
 ```

 We have now declared a variable that holds an array of strings.
-To insert values to it, we can use an array literal - place the values in a comma-separated list, inside curly braces.
+To insert values into it, we can use an array literal - place the values in a comma-separated list, inside curly braces.

 ``` Java
 String[] friends = {"Joey", "Phoebe", "Monica", "Chandler", "Ross", "Rachel"};
 ```

 The length of an array will be created once (when the array is initialized).
-So in previous example our array length is 6.
+So in the previous example, our array length is 6.

-There is another method to declare an array and length without initialazing:
+There is another method to declare an array and length without initializing:

 ``` Java
 String[] frineds = new String[6];